clydeatmcm/GP1_ATMConsoleApp/README.md

 - [ ] Learners will populate demo cardholders to simulate real-world data and implement essential ATM functionalities, including balance enquiry, cash deposits, withdrawals, and transaction tracking.
 - [ ] Learners will enhance their skills in user interface design, data management, and handling user interactions, thereby building a comprehensive understanding of procedural programming and application development in C#.

+### Problem Statement
+Create a C# console application that simulates an ATM.
+The app should include a main menu to insert a card or exit, and a secure menu for balance checks, cash deposits, withdrawals, and transaction viewing.
+Populate the system with demo cardholders with card numbers, PINs, names, and balances.
+Users should be able to check their balance, deposit and withdraw money, and view recent transactions.
+Ensure the application handles user credentials securely and updates balances accurately.

 ### Here are the requirements for the ATM Console App:
 - [ ] Create a new C# console application.
 - [ ] Show a main menu and a secure menu for user options.